 With Restaurant design undergoing rapid change in response to the uptake of Delivery, we are expecting even further and more dramatic changes in the next few years.

 Food on the Move Today provides advice to organisations in both the public and private sectors on the equipment, processes and operations mentioned above.
-You can reach us at [email protected] or or through the Foodservice Network.
+You can reach us at [email protected] or or through the Food Systems Network.